cloudfoundry/docs-bosh/links.html.md

 ### <a id="cross-deployment"></a> Cross-deployment linking

-Links can be formed between jobs between different deployments as long as link is marked as `shared`.
+Links can be formed between jobs from different deployments as long as link is marked as `shared`.

-Unlike links within a deployment, updating a link producing job in one deployment does not affect a link consuming job in another deployment until that deployment is redeployed.
+Unlike links within a deployment, updating a link producing job in one deployment does not affect a link consuming job in another deployment *until* that deployment is redeployed.
 To do so run `bosh deploy` command.

 Implicit linking does not happen across deployments.